anushreesanjai-portfolio/anushree-webfolio/README.md

 # 🌟 Anushree Sanjai - Portfolio

 Welcome to my personal portfolio!
-This is a showcase of my projects, skills, and experience in web development.
+This is a showcase of my projects, skills and experience.

 ## 🚀 About the Portfolio
 This website is built using: